Skip to main content

 But when you climb up the ladder to reach the ceiling, you accidentally knock over the paint can.
 Paint spills all over the imported basketweave carpet, creating a huge mess.
 The client is furious and demands that you pay for the damage.
 What do you do?

-This is just one example of how a painting mishap at a client’s home can cost you a lot of money and stress.
-That’s why you need general liability insurance for your painting business.
+This is just one example of how a painting mishap at a client's home can cost you a lot of money and stress.
+That's why you may want to consider general liability insurance for your painting business.

 How General Liability Functions

-• General liability insurance can cover the costs of property damage or bodily injury that you cause to others while performing your work.
-It can also cover your legal fees if you get sued by a client or a third party for a mistake or negligence.
+• General liability insurance may help cover the costs of property damage or bodily injury that you cause to others while performing your work.
+It may also cover your legal fees if you get sued by a client or a third party for a mistake or negligence.

-• General liability insurance can protect you from financial losses and help you maintain your reputation as a professional painter.
+• General liability insurance may help address financial losses and can be an important part of maintaining your reputation as a professional painter.

 Property insurance covers the loss or damage of your business property, such as your office, equipment, and inventory.
 This can include tools and materials you use for painting, such as brushes, paint sprayers, rollers, drop cloths, ladders, and more.